 Now that my website’s “Book Now” button directs potential clients straight to my online portal, it’s more common for me to receive new-client appointment requests through my website.
 All they have to do is click “I’m a New Client” and fill out basic information to request an appointment.

 Then, I receive a SimplePractice email stating “New Appointment Requested by [Client Initials].”
-I simply click the link to view the request and approve or reject it as I see fit—enabling me to have full control over my own schedule while still getting the perks of online booking.
+I simply click the link to view the request and approve or reject it as I see fit—enabling me to have full control over my own schedule while still getting the perks of online appointment requests.

 For example, just the other night around 2-3AM, a client of mine signed onto their portal, picked a time on my schedule, and began the onboarding process.
 When I woke up the next morning, I found their name on my schedule.